Fix iPhone 'Liquid Detected' Error: Why It Happens and How to Resolve

 - Easy-to-follow instructions provided.

-Here’s how to use the program to fix the pesky issue of “liquid detected” in the lightning connector, but it’s not wet.
+Follow these steps to resolve the "liquid detected" in the lightning connector, but it's not wet issue using Dr.Fone System Repair:

 Note: You may find the iPhone won't accept the connection to a computer when liquid is detected, even if it's just a false.
 In such a case, please try more times.
 Please consider Apple's after-sales service if the phone still can't connect to your desktop.